ABB Automation Builder for Temperature Control

 ABB HMI Integration Example for Temperature Control

 Complete working example demonstrating HMI Integration implementation for Temperature Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Temperature Control Control